capybara1/RdfDemo/README.md

 because a gaph does not impose any order to the edges of a node.
 However, the type indicates to the human reader that there is a special meaning to the order of the items.

+The class `rdf:ContainerMembershipProperty` has as instances the properties `rdf:_1`, `rdf:_2` ... .
+Those properties are intended to assign members to a container.

 Containers are open for extension.

 #### RDF Collections